Saint Sava: Sainthood

-Saint Sava is the protector of the Serb people: he is venerated as a protector of churches, families, schools and artisans.
-His feast day is also venerated by Greeks, Bulgarians, Romanians and Russians.
 Numerous toponyms and other testimonies, preserved to this day, convincingly speak of the prevalence of the cult of St. Sava.
 St. Sava is regarded the father of Serbian education and literature; he authored the Life of St. Simeon (Stefan Nemanja, his father), the first Serbian hagiography.
 He has been given various honorific titles, such as "Father" and "Enlightener".
+Bishop of Bosnia Giovanni Thomas Marnavich wrote about him.